 Stacy is a results-driven business development professional with 20+ years in digital marketing.
 The bulk of his experience has been in early-stage start-ups, either as a founder or as an early hire.
 He excels at conceptualizing unique monetization strategies, pitching them to potential partners, and then managing long-term execution around collaborative monitoring of relevant KPI’s.

-Specialties include: Monetization Strategy, Affiliate Marketing, Social Media Growth, Business Development, Traffic Arbitrage, Media Buying, Ad Sales, Conversion Funnel Optimization, User Acquisition Strategies, and Business Modeling, PHP, software development, search engine optimization (SEO), pay per click (PPC) management, project management, online marketing, graphic design, internet consulting, one on one training, analytics analysis, online multimedia, web hosting and copywriting services.
+Specialties include: Monetization Strategy, Affiliate Marketing, Social Media Marketing, Traffic Arbitrage, Media Buying, Ad Sales, Conversion Funnel Optimization, User Acquisition Strategies, search engine optimization (SEO), social commerce, pay per click (PPC) management, eCommerce marketing strategy, project management, graphic design, and copywriting services.

 Depending on the type of products a Google Search Generic term campaign should also be in place.
 Google Display is a great opportunity to increase brand presence to highly targeted audiences.
 Consumer Intent marketing is the most powerful audience and next up is remarketing.